spbu-coding-2024/graphs-graphs-team-4/README.md

 ## 🖼 Interface

 The application uses the **MVVM** architectural pattern.
-Graphs are displayed in a convenient interactive form with visualization of the algorithms' results.
+Graphs are displayed in a convenient interactive form with visualization of the algorithms' results

 ## 🧪 Testing